Etiology of Sore Throat

 Tonsillopharyngitis is predominantly a viral infection; a lesser number of cases are caused by bacteria.

 The respiratory viruses Overview of Viral Respiratory Infections Viral infections commonly affect the upper or lower respiratory tract.
 Although respiratory infections can be classified by the causative virus (eg, influenza), they are generally classified... read more (rhinovirus, adenovirus, the influenza virus, coronavirus, respiratory syncytial virus) are the most common viral causes, but occasionally Epstein-Barr virus Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more (the cause of mononucleosis), herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
 Common severe infections include encephalitis... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
-Severe... read more , HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more (as a primary infection), or coronavirus SARS-CoV-2 (the cause of COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more ) is involved.
+Severe... read more , HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more (as a primary infection), or coronavirus SARS-CoV-2 (the cause of COVID-19 COVID-19 COVID-19 is a respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Infection may be asymptomatic or have symptoms ranging from mild upper respiratory symptoms to acute respiratory... read more ) is involved.

 The main bacterial cause of sore throat is group A beta-hemolytic streptococci (GABHS Streptococcal Infections Streptococci are gram-positive aerobic organisms that cause many disorders, including pharyngitis, pneumonia, wound and skin infections, sepsis, and endocarditis.
 Symptoms vary with the organ... read more ), which, although estimates vary, causes perhaps 10 to 25% of all sore throats in adults and slightly more in children.
 GABHS is a concern because serious poststreptococcal sequelae (eg, rheumatic fever, glomerulonephritis, abscess) may occur.